Waterberg Biosphere: History

 The sandstone formations could retain groundwater sufficient to make a suitable environment for primitive man.
 The cliff overhangs offered natural shelters for these early humans.
-The first human ancestors may have been at Waterberg as early as three million years ago, since Makapansgat, 40 kilometers distant, has yielded skeletons of Australopithecus africanus.
+The first human ancestors may have been at Waterberg as early as three million years ago, since Makapansgat, 40 kilometres distant, has yielded skeletons of Australopithecus africanus.
 Hogan suggests that Homo erectus, whose evidence remains were also discovered in Makapansgat, "may have purposefully moved into the higher areas of the Waterberg for summer (December to March) game".

 Bushmen entered Waterberg around two thousand years ago.
 They produced rock paintings at Lapalala within the Waterberg, including depictions of rhinoceros and antelope.
 Early Iron Age settlers in Waterberg were Bantu, who had brought cattle to the region.
-The Bantu created a problem in Waterberg, since cattle reduced grassland caused invasion of brush species leading to an outbreak of the tse-tse fly.
+The Bantu created a problem in Waterberg, since cattle reduced grassland caused invasion of brush species leading to an outbreak of the tsetse fly.
 The ensuing epidemic of sleeping sickness depopulated the plains, but at higher elevations man survived, because the fly cannot survive above 600 meters.

-Later people left the first Stone Age artifacts recovered in northern South Africa.
+Later people left the first Stone Age artefacts recovered in northern South Africa.
 Starting about the year 1300 AD, Nguni settlers arrived with new technologies, including the ability to build dry-stone walls, which techniques were then used to add defensive works to their Iron Age forts, some of which walls survive to today.
 Archaeologists continue to excavate Waterberg to shed light on the Nguni culture and the associated dry-stone architecture.

 The first white settlers arrived in Waterberg in 1808 and the first naturalist a Swede appeared just before mid 19th century.
-Around the mid 19th century, a group of Dutch travelers set out from Cape Town in search of Jerusalem.
+Around the mid 19th century, a group of Afrikaner travellers set out from Cape Town in search of Jerusalem.
 Arriving in Waterberg, they mis-estimated their distance and thought they had reached Egypt.

-After battles between Dutch settlers and tribesmen, the races co-existed until around 1900.
-The Dutch brought further cattle grazing, multiplying the impacts of indigenous tribes.
+After battles between Boer settlers and tribesmen, the races co-existed until around 1900.
+The Boers brought further cattle grazing, multiplying the impacts of indigenous tribes.
 By the beginning of the 20th century there were an estimated 200 western inhabitants of the Waterberg, and grassland loss began to have a severe impact upon native wildlife populations.